 When it comes to picking a streaming service with the goal of binge-watching TV shows at a decent price, there are quite a few key factors that need to be considered.

 - Quantity of Titles: Most of this section needs to be taken with a grain of salt.
 HBO and Showtime have small enough libraries, so we counted them manually.
 Netflix, Hulu, and Amazon have too many series to count by hand.
 Amazon claims to have 5,710 series available to subscribers, but many sources point out that Amazon counts each individual episode as a series.
-The number seems to be closer to 1,981 with this revelation taken into account.
+The number seems to be closer to 1,441 with this revelation taken into account.
 Netflix and Hulu release no numbers at all, and their libraries are massive.
-We have to rely on third-party research to guess how many series each service provides.
+We have to rely on third-party research to estimate how many series each service provides.

 - Max Streaming Quality: This will vary from device to device, but these are the maximum stream qualities for each service, provided you have a compatible phone.